Relintai/pandemonium_engine_docs/usage/rendering/multiple_resolutions.md

     viewport, you should use the `2d` stretch mode instead of the `viewport` stretch mode.

-    Godot currently doesn't have a way to enforce integer scaling when using the `2d` or `viewport` stretch mode, which means pixel art may look bad if the final window size is not a multiple of the base window size.
+    Pandemonium currently doesn't have a way to enforce integer scaling when using the `2d` or `viewport` stretch mode, which means pixel art may look bad if the final window size is not a multiple of the base window size.
-    To fix this, use an add-on such as the `Integer Resolution Handler ( https://github.com/Yukitty/godot-addon-integer_resolution_handler )`.
+    To fix this, use an add-on such as the `Integer Resolution Handler ( https://github.com/Yukitty/pandemonium-addon-integer_resolution_handler )`.

 Mobile game in landscape mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Godot is configured to use landscape mode by default.
+Pandemonium is configured to use landscape mode by default.
 This means you don't need to change the display orientation project setting.

 - Set the base window width to `1280` and window height to `720`.